TurboGears/tg2docs/docs/building_docs.rst

 and do not document the methods to do so.

 First, we setup the virtualenv and install the Turbogears 2.1 development branch, after first downloading it using Mercurial_.
+I include a step for installing mercurial, which you can skip if you already have it.

 Below, we chose to use the name "tgdocs" for our virtualenv directory, and used a subdirectory under that "src" for our work directory.
 You could use different names if you must.

 .. code-block:: bash

     virtualenv --no-site-packages  tgdocs
     cd tgdocs
     source bin/activate
+    easy_install mercurial
     mkdir src
     cd src
     hg clone http://bitbucket.org/mramm/tg-21/